 Config {

-query: query,
+query,

-filename: filename,
+filename

 }

 }

 Listing 12-6: Refactoring parse_config to return an instance of a Config struct

 The signature of parse_config now indicates that it returns a Config value.
 In the body of parse_config, where we used to return string slices that reference String values in args, we’ve now chosen to define Config to contain owned String values.
 The args variable in main is the owner of the argument values and is only letting the parse_config function borrow them, though, which means we’d violate Rust’s borrowing rules if Config tried to take ownership of the values in args.